Introduction to Perl

 - It is a highly portable platform for scripting.

-- Cost and licensing are available on most of the platforms, like Most UNIX variants/ MS-DOS/ Windows NT/ Windows 95 series/ OS/2 and Macintosh.
+- Cost and licensing are available on most platforms, like Most UNIX variants/ MS-DOS/ Windows NT/ Windows 95 series/ OS/2 and Macintosh.

-- Easy and efficient – we will see the way to compare syntax written in C and Perl.
+- Easy and efficient – we will see how to compare C and Perl syntax.

 - In C, we will write something like this –